Policy Platform

 Good Neighbor Agreements

 The nonprofit service providers the county hires to do this important work are the people who know how to interact properly with this population and offer them alternative options, while also politely asking them to move the proper distance away from the service site that has been agreed upon by the GNA and/or the Time Place Manner (TPM) restrictions.
-We cannot expect people to stabilize and start a path to recovery and permanent housing if we are permitting temptation to set up right outside of their new front doors.
+We cannot expect traumatized people to stabilize and start a path to recovery and permanent housing if we are permitting criminality to set up right outside of their new front doors.

 Sobering & Recovery Beds